 Volunteers should not smoke cigarettes, use drugs, or drink alcohol during the entire time of their stay.
 Only come when this is a realistic lifestyle for you.

-We warmly welcome volunteers any time of the year, and always have available space for them.
+Sadhana Forest Kenya warmly welcomes volunteers any time of the year, and always have available space for them.